Battle of Penfui: Aftermath

 The defeat resulted in the decline of the Topass influence in Timor, and weakened Portuguese power on the island.
 In the following twelve years, local polities in Timor shifted their allegiances from the Portuguese to the Dutch.
 In 1769, Portuguese authorities on the island later shifted their headquarters from Lifau in the west to Dili in the east, due to both the Dutch and the Topasses.
 Dutch historian Herman Gerrit Schulte Nordholt remarked that though impressions of the battle as a turning point in Timorese history are an "exaggeration", the balance of power in the island shifted dramatically after the battle, and had da Costa achieved victory, Timor and the Solor archipelago might have remained Portuguese.
 In later local tradition, the VOC's victory was attributed to divine intervention, including by the Topasses themselves.

-Ensign Lipp, who commanded the Dutch forces, later fell out with the opperhoofd of Kupang and his contribution was suppressed.
+Ensign Lipp, who commanded the Dutch forces, later fell out with the opperhoofd of Kupang and records of his contribution was suppressed.
 Similarly, the Mardijkers were also not credited due to their potential danger for VOC.
 Due to the Dutch victory, the Protestant church maintained its presence on Timor, though there were no immediate attempts to enforce the religion to the locals.
 Around 50,000 inhabitants of Timor became VOC subjects, and in the 1750s multiple Catholic rulers converted to the Dutch Reformed Church.

 Throughout the 1750s, the Dutch commander at Kupang launched campaigns against the Topasses in order to further weaken their presence, taking several Topass forts, but eventually failed multiple times to seize their stronghold at Noemuti, partly due to Makassarese merchants supplying the Topass with gunpowder, in addition to logistical and alliance issues.
 Due to this, Dutch attempts to take part in Timorese affairs toned down until the mid-nineteenth century.
 The eventual Dutch-Portuguese boundary, not formalized until the nineteenth century, that ensued due to the stalemate continued into the twentieth century until the Indonesian invasion of East Timor.
 The area where the battle occurred is now the site of the El Tari International Airport.